Azeem838/tic-tac-toe/README.md

 ### clone the repository using the link (https://github.com/Azeem838/tic-tac-toe)

-### Install the germ added to our germfile using this command: gem install daru -v 0.1.5
+### Install the germ added to our germfile using this command: gem install daru

 ## Authors